SeregPie/VectorMath/README.md

 ---

-`.scaleScalar(vector, oldMinScalar, oldMaxScalar, newMinScalar, newMaxScalar)`
+`.scaleScalar(array: vector, oldMinScalar, oldMaxScalar, newMinScalar, newMaxScalar)`

 Scales the vector from a scalar range to another.